 To complement its advantageous geographic location for air cargo transshipment, the airport is continually working to expedite air cargo processing on the ground with new and expanded loading, unloading and warehousing facilities.

 HNL has more than 450,000 square feet of warehouse space and more than one million square feet of cargo ramp area.

-Cargo facilities at Daniel K. Inouye International Airport are located at five different sites in the airport complex.
-There are nine cargo terminal buildings.
-The cargo terminals belong to Federal Express, Hawaiian Airlines, Kallita/Pacific Air Cargo, United Airlines, and United Parcel Service.
-The State owns the cargo buildings operated by Continental/Japan Air Lines and Delta/American Airlines.
-The cargo terminals are operated by the airlines.
+Cargo facilities at Daniel K. Inouye International Airport are located at different sites in the airport complex.
+The cargo terminals belong to Aloha Air Cargo (also DBA Korean), Federal Express, Hawaiian Airlines, Kallita/Pacific Air Cargo (also DBA Air New Zealand, Alaska, Japan Airlines, Qantas, TransAir, United Airlines (also DBA All Nippon Cargo), and United Parcel Service.
+The State owns the cargo buildings operated by Delta (also DBA American Airlines) and WorldWide Flight Services (DBA Air Canada, Asiana, China Airlines, China Eastern, Fiji, Philippine, Sun Country and WestJet).
+The cargo terminals are operated independently.

-Although Hawaii is heavily dependent on air cargo to service its own consumption and production needs, most air cargo is in transit, using the island as an intercontinental transfer point.
-Japan is the largest foreign air cargo destination.
+Although Hawaii is heavily dependent on air cargo to service its own consumption and production needs, most air cargo transits, using Honolulu as a transfer point.
+Asia is the largest foreign air cargo importer via Honolulu.